isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        ...
    }

-As the Vendor-Specific Information option (code 43) has vendor-specific format, i.e. can carry either raw binary value or sub-options, this mechanism is available for this option too.
+As the Vendor-Specific Information (VSI) option (code 43) has vendor-specific format, i.e. can carry either raw binary value or sub-options, this mechanism is also available for this option.

-In the following example taken from a real configuration, two vendor classes use the option 43 for different and incompatible purposes:
+In the following example taken from a real configuration, two vendor classes use option 43 for different and incompatible purposes:

 ::